Lucy Fisher: Early life and career

 In 2000, Fisher announced she would be leaving Sony to join her husband, Doug Wick, as co-head of their production company, Red Wagon Entertainment.
 Together, they produced a wide range of critically acclaimed and popular movies, including Jarhead, Peter Pan, RV, Stuart Little 2, and Lawless.

 In June 2018 she was named co-president of the Producers Guild of America, alongside Gail Berman.

 Personal life

-Fisher's boyfriend, musician, and television host Peter Ivers was murdered in Los Angeles in 1983.
+Fisher's boyfriend, musician and television host Peter Ivers was murdered in downtown Los Angeles in early 1983.
 Fisher has been married to producer Douglas Wick since 1986.
-They have three daughters, Sarah Wick, Julia Wick, and Tessa Wick.
+They have three daughters: Sarah Wick, Julia Wick and Tessa Wick.

 Philanthropy and causes

 In addition to her work in the film industry, Fisher has been involved with several philanthropical causes.

 Fisher served as a member of the Harvard Board of Overseers, and as Vice Chairman of the Overseers' Executive Committee, as well as an advisor to the Harvard Office of the Arts.
 Fisher also founded the Peter Ivers Artist in Residency at Harvard, which has funded burgeoning artists since 1983.

 After their youngest daughter Tessa was diagnosed with juvenile diabetes, Fisher and Wick co-founded CuresNow, an organization that promotes regenerative medicine and stem cell research.
 Fisher was a co-chair of the California Stem Cell Research and Cures Act (Proposition 71), which legislation passed by a wide margin in 2004.
 The successful stem cell initiative now awards $3 billion for stem cell research in California.

 Fisher is widely considered a pioneer for women and working mothers in the entertainment industry.
 She was the driving force behind the on-site Warner Bros.
 Studio Children's Center, which has since provided care for over 2000 children and served as a prototype for day care centers at other studios.